ManunEbo/Home-Shopping/README.md

 <h5 style="color: green;">Modelling</h5>
 <p>
 In here is where all the modelling notebooks are stored.<br>
-Note, the "Classifier models Home Shopping.ipynb" is the same as "Classifier models Home Shopping feature selection.ipynb"<br>
-the difference being the absence of feature selection on the former.
+Note, the "Classifier models Home Shopping.ipynb" is the same as "Classifier models Home Shopping feature selection.ipynb" the difference being the absence of feature selection on the former.
 </p>